Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context-sensitive standardisation through a multi-layered approach

 \subsection{Dynamic repository of best practices}

 To address robustness tests, metrics and thresholds, it is necessary to refer to state-of-the-art practices, understood as widely accepted good practice at a given time~\cite{EU2023StandardisationAIAnnexes}.
 To support this, our framework proposes the development of a repository of best practices, maintained by the ESOs and informed by stakeholder input.
-The repository should link these best practices and their limitations to the relevant risks to robustness—and to other requirements—that may arise during development and deployment, thereby supporting their evaluation and mitigation, including mitigation measures against biased outputs arising from feedback loops.
-Given the rapid evolution of technology and the risk of standards obsolescence, the repository should allow providers to share experiences and propose new informative methodologies, complementing recommended practices until official updates are made.
-The proposed methodology would inform the ESOs of the areas requiring updates, making the process faster, while shared experiences would support providers in selecting effective methods for their use cases and aligning system development with regulatory expectations.
+The repository should link best practices and their limitations to the relevant risks to robustness—and to other requirements—that may arise during development and deployment, thereby supporting their evaluation and mitigation, including mitigation measures against biased outputs arising from feedback loops.
+Given the rapid technological change and the risk of standards obsolescence, the repository should allow providers to share experiences and propose new informative methodologies, complementing recommended practices until official updates are made.
+The proposed methodology would inform the ESOs of the areas that require updates, make the process faster, while shared experiences would help providers choose methods for their use cases and align system development with regulatory expectations.
 Since identifying all possible risks is unrealistic, standards will supply a range of technical options that providers can assess and implement in light of the purpose of their system, while the repository supports providers in selecting those most appropriate for their context.
-By remaining flexible, outcome-focused and adaptable to different system contexts, it ensures technological neutrality and adherence to performance-based principles.
-A similar initiative is the Artificial Intelligence Measurement and Evaluation (AIME)~\cite{team2021artificial}, launched by the U.S. agency NIST, which develops metrics and methods for robustness and performance in areas such as language, vision and robotics.
-The program does not offer a centralised repository, but in collaboration with public and private sectors, NIST has developed a voluntary framework to manage AI-related risks for individuals, organisations and society.~\footnote{ See \href{https://www.nist.gov/itl/ai-risk-management-framework}{NIST AI Risk Management Framework}} The OECD has also developed a Catalogue of Tools \& Metrics for Trustworthy AI,~\footnote{See \href{https://oecd.ai/en/catalogue/overview}{OECD Catalogue}} which collects practices and metrics for fairness, transparency, explainability, robustness and safety.
-While it offers a valuable foundation, it is not up to date nor designed for context-sensitivity, but it could serve as a reference for a dynamic European AI repository.
+A similar initiative is the Artificial Intelligence Measurement and Evaluation (AIME)~\cite{team2021artificial}, launched by NIST, which develops metrics and methods for robustness and performance in areas such as language, vision and robotics.
+The program does not offer a centralised repository, but in collaboration with public and private sectors, NIST has developed a voluntary framework\footnote{ See \href{https://www.nist.gov/itl/ai-risk-management-framework}{\textbf{NIST AI Risk Management Framework}}} to manage AI-related risks for individuals, organisations and society.
+The OECD has also developed a Catalogue of Tools \& Metrics for Trustworthy AI~\footnote{See \href{https://oecd.ai/en/catalogue/overview}{\textbf{OECD Catalogue}}}, which collects practices and metrics for fairness, transparency, explainability, robustness and safety.
+While it offers a valuable foundation, it is not up to date nor designed for context sensitivity, but it could serve as a reference for a dynamic European AI repository.